StylingKit/StylingKit/README.md

 ```
 ### Add stylesheet

 The last, but not least required step is to add stylesheet to your app.
-The default stylesheet is `default.css` and will be loaded from your app's main bundle automatically.
-For more information on how to defile `default.css` see [Styling Reference][].
+The default stylesheet file `default.css` will be loaded from your app's main bundle automatically.
+For more information on defining your app style in `default.css` see [Styling Reference](#styling-reference) and [Themes](#themes) sections.

 ## Styling Reference

 StylingKit uses Pixate Freestyle internally, and so far style handling is 100% compatible.
 You can reference [pixate-freestyle-ios/style-reference](http://pixate.github.io/pixate-freestyle-ios/////style-reference/index.html) for now.

 Please keep in mind that while StylingKit evolves it may become incomaptible with original Pixate Freestyle.
 This page will always reflect the most recent documentation links.

+## Themes

+With StylingKit you can style an entire iOS app with CSS, making an app themeable by applying different collections of CSS classes.
+Changing the theme of an app is as simple as switching out the CSS file.

+Themes consist of various classes that work together to style controls and views in your app.
+All themes have a default.css file which contains all of the styles included with the theme.
+A theme can also include a set of Sass (or other [CSS Preprocessors](#css-preprocessors)) files that compile into the default.css file.

+### CSS Preprocessors

+The StylingKit's CSS support is based on the W3C's CSS specification.
+It means that most CSS tools out there, like CSS preprocessors, should work just fine with.

+The preprocessor of choise by StylingKit team is Sass, therefore all the documentation and themes are provided in its format.
+However your app can use whatever CSS Preprocessors you like.

 ## Discussions, Help and Support